Mangul-Lab-USC/VISTA/README.md

 - `-o OUTPUT, --output`: Ouptut folder where VISTA will be saved

-- `-g GOLD, --gold`: Provide the path to a single gold standard VCF file
+- `-g GOLD, --gold`: Provide the path to gold standard VCF file

 - `-a, --analysis`: If this flag is included, it reports statistics